 Notes: (1) The above operating profits are operating profits attributable to shareholders of the parent company.
-(2) Figures may not match the calculation due to rounding.

 RETAIL INTEGRATED FINANCE Retail Integrated Finance Strategy

 In retail business, Ping An adopts the model of "one customer, multiple products, and one-stop services," leveraging technology and compliant data analytics to gain precise insights into customer needs.
 Ping An builds a brand of heartwarming financial services by meeting customer needs and delivering "worryfree, time-saving, and money-saving" ultimate customer experience via one-stop, multi-channel integrated finance solutions.
 Moreover, Ping An matches products with scenarios, and empowers business growth through financial integrated accounts by leveraging data, products, benefits and an intelligent marketing services platform.